yoid2000/commute-health-study/README.md

 (Note that these table numbers map to those of the original study paper.)

 `figs_and_tabs.py` also produces the file `figs_and_tabs.tex`.
 This is a main latex file that can be compiled to produce `figs_and_tabs.pdf` as a convenient way of viewing all of the figures and tables.

-The script CommCode.R does the analysis and generates the figure from the paper.
-Note that since CommData.csv is not the original data, the plot produced is slightly different from that of the original paper.

-## Build SynDiffix synthetic data

-### Tools needed

-We are using the github repo `syndiffix_tools` to help manage the building and retrieval of SynDiffix datasets.
-(Note that, unlike most synthetic data tools, SynDiffix generates multiple dataset.)

-Install with:

-`python -m pip install git+https://github.com/diffix/syndiffix_tools.git`

-(Running this in a venv is highly recommended.)

-## Miscellaneous notes

-Can this be done from the synthetic data?

-> A post-hoc power analysis showed that, given the number of individuals included in this analysis (N = 713), number of predictors in the models (N = 6) and an alpha value set at 0.05, we had sufficient power (beta=0.81) to detect small effect size (f = 0.14).